decoded-cipher/Colab-Crypto-Mining/README.md

 My Cryptocurrency Mining Experiments on Google CoLab Notebooks

 This Repository is under rapid construction.
 Here, I'll be sharing the more Jupyter Notebooks with scripts for running mining nodes on Google CoLabs.
-Soon, scripts for mining Bitcoin, Ethereum, Dodgecoin, Litecoin and whatever possible will be shared (After successful experimentation).
+Soon, scripts for mining Bitcoin, Ethereum, Dodgecoin, Litecoin, Monero and whatever possible will be shared (After successful experimentation).

 Here I accept the fact that the Google CoLabs are actually meant to deploy and train Machine Learning and Data Analysis stuffs.
 But as someone who advocates for the freedom of knowledge through experimentation, I consider it a worth try for everyone.